Updated November 30, 2025

 Defining Cybersecurity Labeling

 Think of it as a report card for medical devices.
-Just as students receive grades on their performance, devices get assessed based on their security functionalities.
+Just as students receive grades based on their performance, devices get assessed based on their security functionalities.
 If a label indicates a high level of security, users can feel more at ease when using the device.

 The Impact of Cybersecurity Labeling on Device Security